commerce-docs/microsite-commerce-storefront/CONTRIBUTING.md

 4. **Write scannable content** - use headings, lists, and short paragraphs
 5. **Include examples** - show, don't just tell

+### The Elements of Style Principles

+All documentation writing must follow "The Elements of Style" by William Strunk Jr. and E.B.
+White.
+These principles ensure clear, concise, and effective technical writing:

+1. **Use the active voice**
+   - ✅ "The system processes requests"
+   - ❌ "Requests are processed by the system"

+2. **Put statements in positive form**
+   - Say what is, not what isn't
+   - ✅ "Use the Link component for external links"
+   - ❌ "Don't use standard markdown for external links"

+3. **Use definite, specific, concrete language**
+   - Avoid vague terms
+   - ✅ "Run `npm install` to install dependencies"
+   - ❌ "Install the necessary packages"

+4. **Omit needless words**
+   - Make every word tell
+   - ✅ "Configure the endpoint"
+   - ❌ "You can configure the endpoint if you want to"

+5. **Keep related words together**
+   - Subject near verb, modifiers near what they modify
+   - ✅ "The function returns a promise that resolves when complete"
+   - ❌ "The function, when the operation completes, returns a promise"

+6. **Express parallel ideas in parallel form**
+   - Maintain consistent grammatical structure
+   - ✅ "The component loads data, processes it, and renders the UI"
+   - ❌ "The component loads data, processes it, and then the UI is rendered"

+7. **Use the same form for coordinate ideas**
+   - Maintain grammatical consistency
+   - Lists should use the same structure for all items

+8. **Place emphatic words at the end of sentences**
+   - ✅ "For better performance, use the Link component"
+   - ❌ "Use the Link component for better performance" (less emphasis)

+9. **Avoid a succession of loose sentences**
+   - Vary sentence structure
+   - Mix simple, compound, and complex sentences

+10. **Make the paragraph the unit of composition**
+    - One topic per paragraph
+    - Begin each paragraph with a topic sentence

+11. **Use orthodox spelling and grammar**
+    - Follow standard American English conventions
+    - Use consistent terminology throughout

+12. **Do not overwrite or overstate**
+    - Be direct and factual
+    - ✅ "This improves performance"
+    - ❌ "This dramatically revolutionizes and transforms performance"

+13. **Avoid qualifiers**
+    - Use sparingly: very, rather, quite, pretty, little, somewhat
+    - ✅ "The build is fast"
+    - ❌ "The build is quite fast"

+14. **Be clear and direct**
+    - Favor simple over complex constructions
+    - Technical writing should be immediately understandable

+15. **Prefer the standard to the offbeat**
+    - Use conventional language and structure
+    - Avoid trendy or informal expressions in technical documentation

 ### Grammar Rules

 Follow these specific grammar rules for consistency and clarity: